-As cooler temperatures move in, families are likely to get restless at home.
+As the doldrums of winter set in, families are likely to get restless at home.
 But, never fear!
 Organizations are getting creative about ways to reach families by offering virtual tours and fun educational activities to enjoy at home.

 Metropolitan Libraries are crafting a variety of grab-n-go kits for families to engage in literacy activities at home.
 Pick up all the supplies needed for themed crafts, science activities and more!
 Preregistration required and kits are limited to one per family.